 Based in Germany since 2015, Australian violinist Doretta Balkizas leads a varied life as a soloist, chamber and orchestral musician.
 In recent seasons, she has performed, recorded and toured in various ensembles, including the Gewandhausorchester Leipzig, Mahler Chamber Orchestra and the Australian Chamber Orchestra, appearing in concert throughout Europe, Asia and Australia.
 She currently holds a position as associate principal second violin with the Bremer Philharmoniker.

-Berlin-based Australian violinist Doretta Balkizas enjoys a diverse international career as a soloist, chamber and orchestral musician.
-She has performed as soloist with the Melbourne Symphony Orchestra, Shanghai Symphony Orchestra, Nanning Symphony Orchestra and Melbourne Chamber Orchestra.
-She was a finalist in the 2015 Symphony Australia Young Performer Award and a major prize winner in the Dorcas McClean Travelling Scholarship for Violinists, where she also received the competition’s inaugural Fritz Kreisler prize.
+Doretta has performed as a concerto soloist with the Melbourne Symphony Orchestra, Melbourne Chamber Orchestra and Nanning Symphony Orchestra (China), and was a finalist in several major Australian competitions, including the 2015 Symphony Australia Young Performer Award and the Dorcas McClean Travelling Scholarship for Violinists, where she was a major prizewinner and received the inaugural Fritz Kreisler Prize.

 As a chamber musician, Doretta has appeared at the the International Holland Music Sessions, the MusicaViva Festival and the Yellow Barn Music Festival, where she collaborated with Roger Tapping (Juilliard String Quartet) and Donald Weilerstein.